CSCfi/csc-user-guide/docs/apps/tmolex.md

 Install the TmoleX client on your local workstation.
 For details, [see the documentation](http://www.cosmologic.de/turbomole/tmolex.html).
-You can build your actual job locally and then submit the job to Puhti-rhel8.
+You can build your actual job locally and then submit the job to Puhti.
 With the client you can monitor how the job proceeds.
 When the job has completed you can retrieve the output and use your local client to analyze the results.